shadows-of-the-light/sky-cotl-tooling/README.md

   - Outline view for easier navigation
 - Start the game quickly from Visual Studio Code (only works if you have the game installed on Steam)

+### Planned features if thatgamecompany approves this extension

+- Warnings for missing translations
+- Customizable text decoration for formatting tags (for example making the text in `<1>these tags</1>` blue)
+- Customizable icons (for example telling the extension that there is a new icon in the game and it should be added to the completion list and which emoji to use for it in the inlay hints)

 ## Building the extension

 Requirements